Jonathan Pollard: In popular culture

-Pollard's story inspired the film Les Patriotes (The Patriots) by French director Éric Rochant in which American actor Richard Masur portrayed a character resembling Pollard.
+Pollard's story inspired the movie Les Patriotes (The Patriots) by French director Éric Rochant in which American actor Richard Masur portrayed a character resembling Pollard.

 Pollard's story inspired the stage play The Law of Return by playwright Martin Blank, which was produced Off-Broadway at the 4th Street Theater NYC.
 Blank is also developing a screenplay for the film adaptation of the play.

-Pollard was mentioned by an anti-semitic defense lawyer in the Law & Order episode "Blood Libel".
-He is also mentioned in the Law and Order season 11 episode "Return".

 Beit Yonatan, an Israeli-owned apartment building in Silwan, a neighborhood in East Jerusalem, is named after Pollard.

 Street artist Solomon Souza added Pollard's portrait to his collection of spray paint art at the Mahane Yehuda Market after Pollard's release.

-In 1995, a play called Pollard (alternatively titled Pollard's Trial) debuted at the Cameri Theatre in Tel Aviv.
+In 1995, a play named Pollard (alternatively titled Pollard's Trial) debuted at the Cameri Theatre in Tel Aviv.
 It was performed at the Knesset in 2011.
 The part of Pollard was played by Israeli actor Rami Baruch.

 In 2012, SHI 360 released the song "Yonathan".

+In the 1994 novel The Fist of God by Frederick Forsyth, the recent case of Pollard's espionage is a source of mild tension between the Mossad and the CIA.